Asymptotically Improved Circuit for $d$-ary Grover's Algorithm with Advanced Decomposition of $n$-qudit Toffoli Gate: Improved Circuit for -ary Grover's Search

 where $X^{+1}_{d+2}$ and $0_{d+2}$ are both $(d+2) \times (d+2)$ matrices as shown below:

-For example, let there be a 8-qudit Toffoli gate as shown in Figure \ref{8quditdecompose}(a).
-First, we decompose it as in \cite{gokhale2019asymptotic} as shown in Figure \ref{8quditdecompose}(b).
-Further, we decompose all the $d+1$-ary Toffoli gate into $(d+2)$-ary CNOT gates as shown in Figure \ref{8quditdecompose}(c) with the help of the proposed decomposition of generalized Toffoli in any dimensional quantum system.
-As shown in Figure \ref{8quditdecompose}(c), all the $d-1$-controlled Toffoli gates are decomposed into $d-1$-controlled and $d$-controlled CNOT gates.
+For example, let there be an 8-qudit Toffoli gate as shown in FIG. \ref{8quditdecompose}(a).
+First, we decompose it as in \cite{gokhale2019asymptotic} as shown in FIG. \ref{8quditdecompose}(b).
+Further, we decompose all the $d+1$-ary Toffoli gate into $d+1$-ary and/or $(d+2)$-ary CNOT gates as shown in FIG. \ref{8quditdecompose}(c) with the help of the proposed decomposition of generalized Toffoli in any arbitrary finite-dimensional quantum system.
+As shown in FIG. \ref{8quditdecompose}(c), all the $d-1$-controlled Toffoli gates are decomposed into $d-1$-controlled and $d$-controlled CNOT gates.
 Similarly, all the $d$-controlled Toffoli gates are decomposed into $d$-controlled and $d+1$-controlled CNOT gates.
 Thus, with the help of $\ket{d}$ and $\ket{d+1}$ quantum state of $(d+2)$-ary system, $X_d$ is executed if all the controlled qudits are in $\ket{d-1}$ state.
 In this manner, an $n$-qudit Toffoli gate can be decomposed.
-Further, the optimized $n$-qudit Toffoli gate decomposition has been portrayed in Figure \ref{8quditdecompose}(d), where alongside generalized CNOT gates on same qudits are removed by applying the optimization rule as described in \cite{Nam_2018}.
-Now, if we want to apply our approach to a binary quantum system, then it could be easily carried out if ququads of quaternary \cite{sbm} or a 4-ary quantum system comes into play.
+Further, the optimized $n$-qudit Toffoli gate decomposition has been portrayed in FIG. \ref{8quditdecompose}(d), where two generalized CNOT gates operating one after another on the same qudits are removed by applying the optimization rule as described in \cite{Nam_2018}.
+As an example, in FIG. \ref{8quditdecompose}(c), the two generalized CNOT gates marked within a {\it blue} boundary, have been eliminated by using identity rule, as no other gates are involved in between these two generalized CNOT gates on the $q_0$ and $q_2$.
+Hence, in FIG. \ref{8quditdecompose}(d), we conclude that for each generalized Toffoli decomposition, two generalized CNOT gates are sufficient for our proposed $n$-qudit Toffoli decomposition.
+For better understanding, as for example, we have highlighted the corresponding decomposition of FIG. \ref{8quditdecompose}(c), highlighted with {\it blue} boundary, in FIG. \ref{8quditdecompose}(d) with dotted boundary.
+Now, if we want to apply our approach to a binary quantum system, then it could be easily carried out if a quaternary (4-ary quantum) \cite{sbm} system can also come into play.
 Moreover, we have achieved logarithmic depth as well as reduced the constant factor from $13$ to $2$, which is thoroughly discussed in the next subsection with the help of an example.
 By simulation, we have verified our circuits.
-The simulation results for the 8-qubit Toffoli gate of Figure 6(c), appears in the Appendix.
-In Table 3 of Appendix, we have shown the input and output states as well as intermediate states for each time cycle of the circuit for all possible combination of input states $\ket{00000000}$, $\ket{00000010}$, $\ket{00000100}$, \dots, $\ket{11111110}$.
+The simulation results for the 8-qubit Toffoli gate of FIG. \ref{8qubit}, appears in the Appendix.
+In Table \ref{simu} of Appendix, we have shown the input and output states as well as intermediate states for each time cycle of the circuit for all possible combination of input states $\ket{00000000}$, $\ket{00000010}$, $\ket{00000100}$, \dots, $\ket{11111110}$.
 We have shown that only for the input state $\ket{11111110}$, the output state changes to $\ket{11111111}$, otherwise there is no change of output states for corresponding input states.